syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     }
     ```

-> If you configure the `IgnoreScriptIsolation` as `true` in our Syncfusion Blazor Service, yot need to manually add the external script reference in `~/Pages/_Layout.cshtml` for `.NET 6` project and in `~/Pages/_Host.cshtml` for `.NET 5 or .NET Core SDK 3.1 project` in Blazor Server app or `~/wwwroot/index.html` in Blazor WebAssembly app.
+> If you configure the `IgnoreScriptIsolation` as `true` in our Syncfusion Blazor Service, you need to manually add the external script reference in `~/Pages/_Layout.cshtml` for `.NET 6` project and in `~/Pages/_Host.cshtml` for `.NET 5 or .NET Core SDK 3.1 project` in Blazor Server app or `~/wwwroot/index.html` in Blazor WebAssembly app.

 ## CDN Reference